dotnet/docs/docs/machine-learning/how-does-mldotnet-work.md

 ---
 title: What is ML.NET and how does it work?
-description: ML.NET gives you the ability to add machine learning to .NET applications.
-With this capability, you can make automatic predictions using the data available to your application.
-This article explains the basics of machine learning in ML.NET. ms.date: 04/10/2019 ms.topic: overview ms.custom: mvc ms.author: nakersha
+description: ML.NET gives you the ability to add machine learning to .NET applications, in either online or offine scenarios.
+With this capability, you can make automatic predictions using the data available to your application without having to be connected to a network to use ML.NET.
+This article explains the basics of machine learning in ML.NET. ms.date: 07/15/2019 ms.topic: overview ms.custom: mvc ms.author: nakersha